juanescorreap/holbertonschool-low_level_programming/0x05-pointers_arrays_strings/README.md

 It's purpose is to help the student understand:

-What are pointers and how to use them
+What are pointers and how to use them<br />
-What are arrays and how to use them
+What are arrays and how to use them<br />
-What are the differences between pointers and arrays
+What are the differences between pointers and arrays<br />
-How to use strings and how to manipulate them
+How to use strings and how to manipulate them<br />
-Scope of variables
+Scope of variables<br />